Home plate icon

 Seat

 thumbnail My initial impression of this stadium was that it was too jumbled, with an unnecessary proliferation of various deck configurations.
-Indeed, the main profile in the diagram above only applies to the portion of the grandstand from first base to third base.
-From the bend near first base to right field, the lower deck extends back about ten additional rows, occupying the space where the two luxury box levels would otherwise be.
+Hence the necessity for three separate profiles in the diagram above.
+From the bend near first base to right field, the lower deck extends back about ten additional rows, occupying the space where the two luxury suite levels would otherwise be.
 On the third base side, the fourth deck terminates just before the two light standards, on the other side of which the third deck extends back several extra rows, with a roof on top.
 The "interrupted" upper deck design feature has been used in all but two of the major league stadiums built since the turn of the century, and this case is most similar to Citizens Bank Park, which also has a lower-profile grandstand beyond the "gap."
 (The same thing applies to Nationals Park in Washington.)
-Another similarity -- also recent trend in stadium design -- is that there is hardly any separation between the two upper decks.
-This upper-deck configuration is apparently intended to provide a view of the field from the upper level concourse, but my experience at Citizens Bank Park makes me dubious of that.
+Another similarity -- also a recent trend in stadium design -- is that the upper deck is separated into two levels: the "Pavilion" (in front) and the "Terrace" (in back).
+This split upper-deck configuration provides a view of the field from the upper level concourse, perhaps to encourage fans to go buy food and drinks.
 One of the interesting features of the newest Busch Stadium is the close proximity of the upper decks to the left field corner.
 This made it possible to squeeze in an extra deck below the second deck; it is called the "Left Field Porch."
 Even though Anheuser-Busch no longer owns the Cardinals, the Budweiser logo is prominently displayed in several places, most notably on the scoreboard behind the upper deck in right center field.
+And on special occasions, the famous Budweiser Clydesdale horses parade around the warning track, entering through the portal near the right field corner; eight rows of seats are raised up on a big hinge to permit vehicles to enter.

-The outfield, in sharp contrast to the grandstand, is almost perfectly symmetrical.
+Unlike the grandstand, the outfield is almost perfectly symmetrical in shape.
 This distinguishes it from the rest of the "Neoclassical" stadiums.
-The overall shape of the structure resembles the Rangers Ballpark in Arlington, but with four main levels.
-Note that the unequal closeness of the upper decks to the field is reversed from one corner to the other in the two stadiums.
-The fact that the upper decks bend inward at perpendicular angles struck me as fairly unique, and then realized that it is a subtle tribute to the original Busch Stadium, a.k.a.
+The overall shape of the structure resembles the Rangers Ballpark in Arlington, but with the relative proximity of the upper decks to the field being reversed from right field to left.
+The fact upper decks are right above the left field fence in Busch Stadium, and vice versa for the one in Arlington.
+The fact that the upper decks bend inward at perpendicular angles to the foul lines is no doubt a subtle design tribute to the original Busch Stadium, a.k.a.
 "Sportsman's Park.
-The biggest advantage over the previous Busch Stadium is the open view of St. Louis skyline beyond the outfield, especially the world-famous St. Louis Gateway Arch.
+One distinctive feature is the large size of the second deck, the "Loge" level; only New Yankee Stadium has a bigger second deck.
+Both those stadiums have unusually large upper-deck overhang, providing plenty of shade, at the cost of somewhat obstructed views.
+Real bench-style bleachers stretch from bullpen to bullpen, a thrifty option for fans in hard economic times such as these.
+One of the biggest advantages over the previous Busch Stadium (II) is the open view of St. Louis skyline beyond the outfield, especially the world-famous St. Louis Gateway Arch.
 All in all, it seems to be a very good stadium -- not outrageously fancy, not too big, and not too small.
 Just about right.

-The new Busch Stadium proved to be as beneficial to the Cardinals's fortunes as the previous iteration had been: In its very first year in operation, 2006, the Cardinals won the National League pennant and went on to beat the Detroit Tigers four games to one in the World Series.
-(The last three games were at home.)
-The Cards thus became the fourth baseball team ever to win a world championship during the inaugural year of their new stadium; the previous such teams were the Pittsburgh Pirates (1909), the Boston Red Sox (1912), and the New York Yankees (1923).
+The new Busch Stadium proved to be just as beneficial to the Cardinals' fortunes as the previous version had been: In its very first year in operation, 2006, the Cardinals won the National League pennant, and went on to beat the Detroit Tigers four games to one in the World Series.
+(The last three games were at home in St. Louis.)
+The Cards thus became the fourth baseball team ever to win a world championship during the inaugural year of their new stadium; the previous such teams were the Pittsburgh Pirates (1909), the Boston Red Sox (1912), and the New York Yankees, who did it twice (1923 and 2009).
+Renowned slugger Albert Pujols led to team to amazing success, but the franchise owners were unwilling to meet his demands for a renewed contract, and signed with the L.A.
+Angels after the 2012 season.
+No matter, the Cards went to the World Series without him in 2013, but came up short against the Red Sox.

-FAN TIPS: Mike Zurawski, Jonathan Karberg, James Sutton
+FAN TIPS: Jonathan Karberg, James Sutton, Mike Zurawski

 Busch Stadium